AndrewTweddle/EntelectChallenge2013/README.md

 INSTRUCTIONS FOR RUNNING THE BOT:

 1. You will first need to download and install the official test harness found at http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=Rules.
-   In installed the harness to C:\Competitions\EntelectChallenge2013\Harnesses\TestHarnessBeta\harness.
+   I installed the harness to C:\Competitions\EntelectChallenge2013\Harnesses\TestHarnessBeta\harness.
    You may need to edit some of the batch files and/or Powershell scripts to run from elsewhere.

 2. I have 2 bots set up.
 You can run these from within Visual Studio by: